 Cadence Capsules are the perfect solution for travelers who want to avoid the hassle of dealing with bulky products when packing.
 I view them as the packing cubes for your toiletries, and we all know how much packing cubes have changed the game when it comes to packing clothes efficiently.

-The Capsules are not just basic travel containers.
 They are a thoughtfully designed system of magnetic, fully customizable, refillable, and leakproof containers that keep your personal care products all in one place.

 The Capsules are also made of durable materials, so they’re meant to withstand the rigors of travel and years of use!

-Cadence Capsules: Pros and Cons
+Cadence Capsule Travel Containers: Pros and Cons

 - Eco-friendly: they source from Bound Plastic (plastic at risk of ending up in the ocean)